Spectra135/Micron_Minilith_AWD_Gantry/README.md

 # Micron+ AWD Minilith gantry
 > [!IMPORTANT]
-> All props goes to CloakedWayne, I didn't do anything except adapt the monolith gantry to fit PFA specs.
+> **All props goes to CloakedWayne, I didn't do anything except adapt the monolith gantry to fit PFA specs.**
 >
 > Don't expect a step-by-step build guide.
 Everything is really tight and needs a well tuned printer.
-> I won't be updating this gantry nor making a 2WD version.
+> I won't be updating this gantry or make a 2WD version.
 Now that Monolith RC1 is out I wan't to work towards
 > something more similar to that.
 >
 > The belt path is the same as the Monolith gantry.